-Now, with the rise of remote working, we’re seeing even more drastic change to how we work, communicate, and do business with one another.
-Features like video conferencing are playing an ever more prominent role in our lives.
-Software such as Microsoft 365 is already well established among businesses around the world, but as we settle into a new routine of working from home, the ways in which we use it are changing.
+Following the rise of remote working, we’ve seeing even more drastic change to how we work, communicate, and do business with one another.
+Features like video conferencing now play an ever more prominent role in our lives.
+Software such as Microsoft 365 is already well established among businesses around the world, but as we negotiate the opportunities and challenges of hybrid work, the ways in which we use it are changing.

 Microsoft Teams, in particular, has been widely used by businesses as they adapt to the new normal of remote working.
 As well as being a conferencing and connectivity tool, it can also be a telephony solution if you purchase a Microsoft calling plan, allowing colleagues to make phone calls to one another and to clients.
 Teams calling plans allow people to reach landline and mobile numbers via the cloud.

-However, Microsoft’s calling plans are very costly.
-At a time when so many businesses and other organisations are looking to cut costs wherever they can, given the COVID-19 pandemic, it makes sense to explore alternatives.
+However, Microsoft’s calling plans are relatively costly.
+At a time when so many businesses and other organisations are looking to cut costs wherever they can, it makes sense to explore alternatives.
 One such alternative is Direct Routing, which tends to work out considerably cheaper per user, per month than Microsoft calling plans.
 In fact more than 85% of Microsoft Teams Voice users choose Direct Routing over Microsoft Calling Plans.

 It’s important to note here that the exact savings your business could make from Teams Direct Routing will vary; they’ll depend on its individual circumstances, its needs, and so on.
 Nevertheless, a lot of firms are already reaping the rewards of turning on a Direct Routing service.
 But many others aren’t, and don’t really know what it involves.
 As a result, they could be paying money they don’t need to, for calling plans that aren’t right for them.